-Programme Programme Programme Programme Short Term Medium Term objective result KPI Strategy strategy Water and To ensure All GLM # of Establish status Monitor and sanitation that all communities households quo of coordinate services households with access to with access to provision of implementation have access to basic water basic water water and of strategies basic level of and sanitation abd sanitation sanitation to all and projects to water and services by services in households. ensure sanitation.
-2015. formal towns Develop attainment of and strategies and the target for townships. liaise with eradication of % decrease in MDM on how water and water borne basic water will sanitation diseases and be provided to backlogs by outbreaks. all households 2015.

 Programme Programme Programme Programme Short Term Medium Term

 objective result KPI Strategy strategy

+Water and To ensure All GLM # of To ensure that Monitor and

+sanitation that all communities households water and coordinate

+services households with access to with access to sanitations are implementation

+have access to basic water basic water affordable and of strategies

+basic level of and sanitation abd sanitation cost effective and projects to

+water and services by services in for households. ensure

+sanitation.
+2015. formal towns To ensure that attainment of

+and municipal the target for

+townships. sanitation and eradication of

+% decrease in water assets water and

+water borne are upgraded sanitation

+diseases and and backlogs by

+outbreaks. maintained.
+2015.

+Programme Programme Programme Programme Short Term Medium Term

+objective result КРІ Strategy strategy

-Reduction in by 2015. •
+Reduction in By 2015.

 distribution

 losses.
-Page 136

 Free basic To ensure Improve % increase of Registration of Continue with

 services that all quality of life households indigents. registration and

 indigent for all with access to updates of

 households community free basic Communication indigents.

 have access to members. services. of benefits of

 free basic indigent Communication

 services. registration to of benefits of

 community indigent

 members. registration to

 community

 members.

 Roads and To ensure All Km of tar Development of Implementation

 storm water that all our communities roads and roads and and monitoring

 infrastructure communities have access to storm water storm water of roads and

 development have access to road and constructed. management storm water

 roads and storm water.
 Km of road system to assist management

 storm water. gravelled. in managing system.

 the

 provisioning of

 roads

 infrastructure

 efficiently.

-Programme Programme Programme Programme Short Term Medium Term

-objective result КРІ Strategy strategy

-Households To ensure All % of Establish status Lobby for more

-electricity that our communities households quo of funds annually

-programme communities have access to with access to provision of from DME and Page 137

-have access electricity by electricity. electricity to all ESKOM for

-to electricity.
-2015 households. electrification

-Develop of villages.
+Programme Programme Programme Programme Short Term Medium Term objective result КРІ Strategy strategy Households To ensure All % of Establish status Lobby for more electricity that our communities households quo of funds annually programme communities have access to with access to provision of from DME and have access electricity by electricity. electricity to all ESKOM for to electricity.
+2015 households. electrification Develop of villages.

+I

 strategies and

 liaise with

 ESKOM and

 other

 stakeholders

 on how basic

 electricity will

 be provided to

 all households

 by 2015.

 Solar energy To ensure Green Renewable Interact with Develop and

 that the economy for energy and stakeholders approve the

 municipality the energy such as SALGA, renewable

 contributes municipality. efficiency Department of energy and

 towards the (REEE) Environmental energy

 green strategy Affairs and efficiency

 economy by development other as part of strategy for the

 introducing and approved consultations. municipality.

 renewable by 2016.

 energy supply

 sources.

-Programme Programme Programme Programme Short Term Medium Term

-objective result КРІ Strategy strategy

-Access to To ensure All deserving # of increase Establish the Liaise with

-RDP houses that all households households status quo of GOGHTA to Da 1 120

-deserving have access to that have provision of eradicate Page 138

-households at least access to at housing in the housing

-have access standard of least RDP municipality. backlog.

-to proper and housing. standard of Liaise with

-safe housing. housing.
-GOGHTA to

-eradicate
+1 l 1 l i

+Programme Programme Programme Programme Short Term Medium Term objective result KPI Strategy strategy Access to To ensure All deserving # of increase Establish the Liaise with RDP houses that all households households status quo of GOGHTA to deserving have access to that have provision of eradicate households at least access to at housing in the housing have access standard of least RDP municipality. backlog. to proper and housing. standard of Liaise with safe housing. housing.
+GOGHTA to eradicate

 housing

 backlog.

-Public To ensure Access to # of people Establishment Development
+Public To ensure Access to % of people Establishment Development

 transport that people reliable having access of partnership of the public

 have access transport. to reliable with private transport plan.

 to reliable public taxi and bus

 public transport. owners

 transport. through the

 strengthening

 of the local

 public

 transport

 forum.

 Maintenance To ensure Sufficient % decrease of Office space Office space

 and that there is office space. office backlog. needs analysis. planning and

 upgrading of sufficient safe implementatio

 municipal offices space n.

 buildings of all

 employment.